longphung/swinburne-tech-app-frontend/README.md

 ## FAQ

+### How can I test Stripe?

+Stripe provides a set of test accounts on their website which can be found [here](https://docs.stripe.com/testing#cards).
+Depending on the Stripe credentials you provide Stripe will determine your account will be in test mode or not.
+While in test mode, it is important to never input real credit cards information.

 ### The order invoice pdf blanks out when navigating away from the page or to different tab?

 This is a known issue currently happening with Chromium browsers and affect not only `react-pdf` library.
-Tracking issue specific to `react-pdf` can be found [here](https://github.com/wojtekmaj/react-pdf/issues/1798)
+Tracking issue specific to `react-pdf` can be found [here](https://github.com/wojtekmaj/react-pdf/issues/1798).
+Issues have been resolved on my local machine but other web users are still having similar report.

 ### My Cypress tests are returning 404 and not really running?